KristjanESPERANTO/MagicMirror-3rd-Party-Modules/result.md

 6. Recommendation: Found `axios` in file `node_helper.js`: Replace it with built-in fetch.
 7. Recommendation: Found `axios` in file `package.json`: Replace it with built-in fetch.
 8. Recommendation: Found `axios` in file `pnpm-lock.yaml`: Replace it with built-in fetch.
+9. Recommendation: Found `https://cdn.jsdelivr.net` in file `trains.css`: It looks like a package is loaded via CDN.
+It would be better if the package were installed locally via npm.
-9. Recommendation: No ESLint configuration was found.
+10. Recommendation: No ESLint configuration was found.
 ESLint is very helpful, it is worth using it even for small projects.

 ### [MMM-trakt by Kiina](https://github.com/Kiina/MMM-trakt)